top of page

 Colourful homes along coastline of Nuuk, Greenland Photography Backyard Production

-Framed by fjords and crowned with Arctic light, Nuuk – the world’s northernmost capital city – feels more like a frontier than a capital.
+Framed by fjords and crowned with Arctic light, Nuuk is the world’s northernmost capital city.
 Colourful houses cling to rocky slopes, icebergs drift just offshore, and modern Nordic life hums quietly against the elements.

 The Academy of Fine Arts, The University of Sarajevo, Sarajevo, Bosnia and Herzegovina Pho